 I use a number of different modalities to help with pain relief, and your anaesthetist will talk you through these.
 In general, regular paracetamol and an anti-inflammatory (if tolerated) are the mainstays of pain relief.
 You will be given some stronger medications which can be helpful in the early post-operative period, but these can be phased out as your comfort level increases.

 The exact time until you return to driving is variable depending on your recovery and the leg you had operated on.
 It’s sensible to allow at least two weeks to return to driving.
 For some patients return to driving may be longer.

-This will vary depending on the nature of work you do.
+This will vary depending on the nature of your work.
 At a minimum, you should have at least 2 weeks away from work to allow the incision to heal and your pain levels to reduce.
 Office-based workers may plan to return to work at this stage, although those doing heavy manual labour may require 6-12 weeks away from work.

-A physiotherapist will visit you twice per day whilst in hospital, but it is important to perform exercises and activities on your own to enhance your recovery.
-Once discharged, I recommend you see a physiotherapist on a regular basis until you have recovered to a satisfactory level.
+A physiotherapist will visit you twice per day while in hospital, but it is important to perform exercises and activities on your own to enhance your recovery.
+Once discharged, I recommend you see a physiotherapist regularly until you have recovered to a satisfactory level.
 I can help you with some advice on appropriate physiotherapists if you do not already have one.

 Superficial infection is not very common but can happen.
 It usually presents as redness and increased pain around the wound, and generally resolves with a short course of antibiotics.

 Deep knee infection is rare.
 If it does happen you will need admission to hospital, with washing out of the incision and high-dose intravenous antibiotics commenced as soon as possible.
 Symptoms of deep infection include increasing knee pain, swelling, redness and fever.